General (scope, grounds for accelerated procedures, time limits)

 According to the LITP the Ministry shall take a decision in an accelerated procedure where:[1]

 The Department for International Protection Procedure within the Ministry of Interior is responsible for taking decisions in accelerated procedures.
-The LITP has set a 2-month deadline for completing the accelerated procedure, failing which the claim is transferred to the regular procedure.[2]
+The LITP has set a two-month deadline for completing the accelerated procedure, failing which the application is transferred to the regular procedure.[2]

 Personal interview